codlark/cls-docs/docs/Syntax.md

 ## Whitespace

 Whitespace refers to non visible characters, in the context of brikWork this means spaces and tabs.
-White space is ignored on boundaries, but left intact within names and values. in the following example, ignored whitespace is left blank, while non-ignored whitespace is marked with `•`.
+White space is ignored on boundaries, but left intact within names and values. in the following example, ignored whitespace is left blank, while non-ignored whitespace is marked with a dot `•`.

     briks {
         my•name = my•name•is•[ some•column ]